opdavies/oliverdavies.uk/source/talks.md

 March 2014 - [DrupalCamp London](http://2014.drupalcamplondon.co.uk)
 : [Never Commit to Master](/blog/what-git-flow): An Introduction to Git Flow

-July 2013 - South Wales Drupal User Group (Cardiff)
+July 2013 - South Wales Drupal User Group
 : An overview of the [Drupal LDAP module](http://www.drupal.org/project/ldap) and how I customised it for a client project.

 September 2012 - [unified.diff](http://unifieddiff.co.uk)